DizzyHSlightlyVoided/DieFledermaus/DieFledermauZ Format.md

 The following elements are specified for the **Options** field:
 * `Kom` - *1 parameter.* Indicates a comment on the DieFledermauZ archive.
 Same as in DieFledermaus.
 * `AES` - *1 parameter.* Indicates that the file is AES encrypted.
 Same parameter format as in DieFledermaus.
 See below for further information.
-* `SHA3` - *No parameters.* Indicates that the file uses SHA-3/512 hashes and HMACs instead of SHA-512.
+* `SHA3` - *No parameters.* Indicates that the file uses SHA-3 hashes and HMACs instead of SHA-2.
 Must not be used unless the archive is encrypted.
+Same as DieFledermaus.
+* `SHA256` - *No parameters.* Indicates that the file uses 256-bit hashes and HMACs instead of 512-bit.
+Must not be used unless the archive is encrypted.
+Same as DieFledermaus.
 * `RsaSch` - *1 parameter.* The key is encrypted using an RSA public key, and may be decrypted using the corresponding private key.
 Same as in DieFledermaus.
 Must not be used unless the archive is encrypted.

 Entry List